10 Unbreakable Rules For Writing A Business Plan

 This is the driving force of your company.
 You can build the greatest business in the world, but without aggressive marketing you have no customers, and without customers you have no business.
 This section of your plan includes details of your marketing strategy and the channels you’ll be using to promote your business.
 For example, will you use direct mail, emails, newspaper ads, or online advertising?
 Are you going to do the marketing yourself or hire it out to a marketing firm?
 It is an undeniable fact that it is not always the best businesses that succeed, but the businesses with the best marketing plan.

-7. Focus On Your Product’s Benefits, Not Features, of Your Products and Services
+7. Focus On the Benefits, Not Features, of Your Products and Services

 You’ve spent a lot of time describing your business and target audience, but don’t forget to give the details about your product or service.
 What is it that you are really selling?
 Besides the obvious tangible product, you are selling a solution.
 Once you’ve outlined the features, this description needs to focus on the benefits.